ga4gh/refget-compliance-suite/docs/GET_sequence_API/success.md

 Circular or Non-circular Sequences
 Query parameters : NA
 Checksum Algorithm : MD5
-Request Headers: None
+Request Headers : None
-**Description** : Complete sequence will be retrieved regardless of the type (circular/non-circular), using the default encoding.
+**Description** : Complete sequence will be retrieved regardless of the type (circular or non-circular), using the default encoding.

 ```
 GET /sequence/6681ac2f62509cfc220d78751b8dc524/